MEDICAL UNIT

 (vii) Vaccination for the Elderly

-Anti-influenza vaccines are provided to the Elder persons above 60 years and to disabled children in order to prevent complications due to influenza and to improve the quality of life of the elderly.
+Anti-influenza vaccines are provided to the Elder persons above 60 years and to disabled children in order to prevent complications due to influenza and to improve their quality of life of the elderly.
+Bedridden or severely disabled persons who are unable to attend vaccination centre are vaccinated at their domicile.
+Vaccination is also carried in Residential Care Hoe and SEN Schools.

-There are 3 Recreation Centers namely at Belle Mare, Pointe aux Sables and Pointe aux Piments.
+There are 4 Recreation Centres namely at Belle Mare, Pointe aux Sables, Pointe aux Piments and Riambel.

 The Medical Unit provides services of Nursing Officer on a 24-hour basis for residents who suffer from minor ailments.